JacobParis/tornado/README.md

 # Extras

 If I add a lot of text to a card, it gets difficult to read.
 Since I know how much text is inside each card, I can step down the font size for sentences.

+A person can only get so much done in a day so I'm also adding a little error message if you try to add too many tasks before archiving them.